PixarAnimationStudios/OpenSubdiv/documentation/osd_overview.rst

 Limit Evaluation with PatchTable
 ================================

+Another way to evaluate the limit surfaces is to use the PatchTable.
-In **Osd**, the limit surfaces can also be evaluated by PatchTable once all control vertices and local points are resolved by the stencil evaluation.
+Once all control vertices and local points are resolved by the stencil evaluation, **Osd** can evaluate the limit surfaces through the PatchTable.

 .. image:: images/osd_limiteval.png
    :align: center